EVIDENCE OF ATROCITY

 GUIDED VIEWING: MESSAGES TO THE FUTURE

-Select one of the testimony excerpts from Serge H., Peter John V., Leon K., or Ruth S. In these excerpts, different survivors share messages for future generations, and their motivations for recording their testimony.
+Select one of the testimony excerpts from Serge H., Peter V., Leon K., or Ruth S. In these excerpts, different survivors share messages for future generations, and their motivations for recording their testimony.
 Discuss with someone how we can learn about the present and plan for the future based on these stories from the past.
 Extend your discussion by asking whether the testimonies should be used to comment on historical periods outside of the time period they describe.

 CLASSROOM DISCUSSION: SURVIVORS & HISTORIANS